koztay/CARND_Project4/project_writeup.md

 #### 2. Describe how (and identify where in your code) you used color transforms, gradients or other methods to create a thresholded binary image.
 Provide an example of a binary image result.

 I used a combination of color and gradient thresholds (gradx and grady) to generate a binary image after several tests.
-For this process I have created 2 function `binary_image()` and `binary_image2()`. first function is the same that showed in the lessons but it did not performed well.
-So I created another one `binary_image2()` and used several combinations in order to convert the images binary and finally found a version which performs better.
+For this process I have created 2 function `binary_image()` and `binary_image2()`.
+First function is the same that showed in the lessons but it did not performed well.
+So I created another one `binary_image2()` and used several combinations in order to convert the images to binary and finally found a version which performs better.
 This function is defined the lines between 229 and 237.
 This function is also uses two helper functions `abs_sobel_thresh()` (lines between 187-204) and `color_treshold()` (lines between 209-226) .
-Here's an example of my output for this step.  (note: this is not actually from one of the test images)
+Here's an example of my output for this step.

 ![binary test image][binary_test_image]